The Various Ways To Password Protect Excel Worksheets

 Microsoft Excel’s worksheet password protection options have been known to trip people up from time to time.
 Mainly because there are just so many option combinations to choose from!
 Hopefully, by the end of this article, you will be comfortable with all the various restrictions you can place on other users who may be working in or viewing your spreadsheets.

 From now on I want you to throw out the word PROTECTED and use the word RESTRICTED.
 Why do I want you to do this?
 Because if your goal is to prevent someone else from seeing your top-secret numbers or your highly proprietary formulas, then you are using the WRONG program.
 The Excel developers did not design their program to be a bullet-proof safe haven for your treasures.
 To put it bluntly: it is simply too easy for others to get past the security setup inside an Excel worksheet.

 I in no way am harping on the very talented Excel developers and telling you they did an inadequate job.
-I am plainly trying to get across that Excel was not DESIGNED with tight-locked security at the fore-front.
+I am plainly trying to get across that Excel was not DESIGNED with tight-locked security at the forefront.
 The protection was designed as a way to deter others from accidentally messing up the structure of your Excel file not to keep them from understanding it.
-If you're interested, you can learn more about how Excel's password security is setup by checking out a very interesting (at least I thought it was interesting) article I wrote a while back entitled Understanding Excel's Password Security Methodology.
-I learned a lot whilte researching for that blog post and I'm sure it will open your eyes about computer passwords in general if you have never delved into that topic before.
+If you’re interested, you can learn more about how Excel’s password security is set up by checking out a very interesting (at least I thought it was interesting) article I wrote a while back entitled Understanding Excel’s Password Security Methodology.
+I learned a lot while researching for that blog post and I’m sure it will open your eyes to computer passwords in general if you have never delved into that topic before.

 So now that you understand what Excel’s worksheet security is meant to do, we can now dive into all the different restrictions that you can put in place to prevent formulas from being destroyed, graphs from accidentally getting deleted, and well…essentially making your reports & models “Idiot-Proof”.